ProceduresGovernment

 #permalink to section

-During the first quarter of 2025, male and female workforce in Machinery and Equipment Operators in Production of Chemicals, Plastics, Water Treatment and Petrochemical was concentrated in the educational segment with 7 to 9 years of schooling (85.7k men and 77.6k women).
+At first quarter of 2026 the male workforce in Machinery and Equipment Operators in Production of Chemicals, Plastics, Water Treatment and Petrochemical was higher in the educational segment with 10 to 12 years of schooling (94.4k), while the female workforce was higher in the educational segment with 7 to 9 years of schooling (88.2k).

 * The data regarding salaries have low statistical precision so it should not be used as conclusions.